Blog Articles

 Suicide Prevention Month

 September is Suicide Prevention Month.
 The Fulton-DeKalb Hospital Authority wants you to know that it is okay to talk about suicide, it is important.
-According to National Alliance on Mental
+According to National Alliance on Mental Illness (NAMI), suicide is the 2nd leading cause of death for people ages 10-34.
+The overall suicide rate has increased

-Read More »
+Read More >>

 Search our website